TheRenegadeCoder/sample-programs/docs/projects/quick-sort/index.md

   - auroq
 ---

-In this article, we'll cover Quick Sort, a rather efficient sorting algorith.
+In this article, we'll cover Quick Sort, a rather efficient sorting algorithm.

 ## Description